Tomato plants:

 PEA SEEDS:

-Soak pea seeds in lukewarm water for 8-12 hours or overnight. if any seeds float to the top throw them out. drain and plant!
-It is recommended to plant seeds directly in the ground that way their roots aren't disturbed.
+It is recommended to soak pea seeds in lukewarm water for 8-12 hours or overnight. if any seeds float to the top throw them out. drain and plant!
+I tried a different way though.
+I planted them in the ground and light covered with just a dusting of dirt.
+Then it rained and the next day I went out and covered them back up.
+Nearly every seed has sprouted!
+It is best to plant seeds directly in the ground that way their roots aren't disturbed.
 Plant the seeds 4 to 6 weeks before the last spring frost date when the soil is cool.
 Usually around February,March, or April depending where you live!
 Plant the seeds 1 inch deep and 3-4 inches apart.
 Peas thrive in full sun (at least 6-8 hours per day).
 Peas come in two heights: bush peas and climbing peas.
 No matter what kind of pea it is, it'll benefit from some sort of support for it to grow up. bush peas are only 2 to 3 feet tall, but they will flop on the ground if they don't have some type of support.
 Climbing peas may reach 6 to 8 feet tall.
-They need a sturdy trellis at least 6foot.
+They need a sturdy trellis at least 6 foot.

 Green bean roots are fragile so Direct sowing is best.
 Plant the bean seeds 1 inch deep and about 4 to 6 inches apart.
 With the rows being 2-3 feet apart.
 Make sure it is after the last frost!
-Do not over water because Green bean seeds can rot easily.
+Do not over water the seeds because Green bean seeds can rot easily.
 Green beans like it warm and sunny! 😎 6-8 hours of sunlight daily.
 Germination should start 7-10 days after being planted.
+Beans do best in loose, well-draining soil, if you go by the soil ph, a ph of 6.0-6.8 is best